-GAJE has sponsored five worldwide conferences since it was formed in 1999, with delegates at each conference representing every region of the world.
+GAJE has sponsored eight worldwide conferences since it was formed in 1999, with delegates at each conference representing every region of the world.
 GAJE conferences, as well as other GAJE activities described on this website, are aimed at promoting the exchange of information and experience among persons involved in Justice Education around the world.
 Clinical education of law students is a key component of justice education, but GAJE also works to advance other forms of socially relevant legal education involving practicing lawyers, judges, non-governmental organizations, and the lay public.

 Street law is a legal awareness programme designed to enable law students and others make school children, prisoners, and members of communities aware of their legal rights and where to obtain assistance.
 Street law explains to people “on the street” how the law affects them in their daily lives and helps people to understand how the law works and how it can protect them.
 Street law students, like legal aid clinic students, obtain valuable insights into social justice issues in the communities they serve.
 GAJE members are actively involved in such initiatives, and Street Law training workshops were conducted at the GAJE conferences in India and Argentina.

 Legal Literacy has a unique role in justice education.
 As a first most important step in bringing masses of people closer to law and its processes, legal literacy has a critical role in ensuring just and rule of law-oriented societies.
 As part of a clinical program, legal literacy clinics are one of the most important entry points of community engagement for law students and teachers.
 They build community trust and confidence in what law schools aspire for justice education and help students empathize with the needs of their local communities.